NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-R4/backup/guides/DRAFT--GP-Connect--Patient-Facing--Prescriptions/Home/Help-and-support/Communication-channels.page.md

 ## {{page-title}}

-For general enquires please send an email to the GP Connect team inbox at <b>gpconnect@nhs.net</b>.
+For general enquires, please send an email to the <a href="mailto:gpconnect@nhs.net">GP Connect team</a>.